 With the exception of the rocks at the very bottom of the canyons, the rocks of the Copper Canyon area consist primarily of explosive volcanic ash flows, ash falls and mudflow breccias deposited approximately 20 to 40 million years ago.

 The temperature of the canyon is significantly varied from top to bottom which results in vegetation that is also different in the two zones.
-The cooler highlands are home of Ponderosa pines and oak, whereas the warmer lower zone is predominately sub-tropical.
+The cooler highlands are home to Ponderosa pines and oak, whereas the warmer lower zone is predominately sub-tropical.

-Piedra Volada falls, a 366 m (1,200 ft) plunge waterfall is located in the Copper Canyon region, as well as Basaseachi falls, Mexico's third highest waterfall at 243 m (800 ft).
+Piedra Volada falls, a 366 m (1,200 ft) plunge waterfall is located in the Copper Canyon region, as well as Basaseachi falls, Mexico's third-highest waterfall at 243 m (800 ft).

 The Chihuahua-Pacific Railway, also known as El Chepe, is a major rail line in northwest Mexico, linking Chihuahua City to Los Mochis and its port, Topolobampo.
 It runs 673 km (418 mi), traversing the Copper Canyon.
 It is often referred to as the most scenic railroad trip on the continent.
 It is both an important transportation system for locals and a draw for tourists.